bahaaEldeen1999/C-COM/README.md

 ## Contributors

-> This project was the semester project in 3rd year computer engineering. it is implemented by:
+> **This project was the semester project of _operating systems_ course in 3rd year computer engineering. it is implemented by:**

 <table>
   <tr>